 - Fix irregularities in a tooth: Bonding can help cover up any irregularities in a tooth, evening out craters and pits on the surface.

 - Hide evidence of discoloration and staining: Because the resinous material is painted over the tooth, any discoloration or staining in the tooth below is hidden by the layer of bonding.

-- Fill in large or awkward gaps: Dentists can apply dental bonding resin between teeth to make the spaces seem smaller, resulting in a better aesthetics.
+- Make the spaces between the teeth seem smaller: Dentists can apply dental bonding resin between teeth to make the spaces seem smaller, resulting in a better esthetics.

-- Change the shape of a tooth: Depending on how the bonding is applied, a dentist can make a tooth look different, perhaps making it seem longer or wider than it was before.
+- Change the shape of a tooth (eg. making it seem longer): Depending on how the bonding is applied, a dentist can make a tooth look different, perhaps making it seem longer or wider than it was before.

 Unlike with most types of cosmetic dentistry, dental bonding takes very little time and preparation.
 The only thing your dentist needs to do before applying the bonding resin is match the pigmentation of the resin to your natural tooth color.
 No anesthesia is necessary because the process isn’t invasive at all.

 After preparing the resin accordingly, the dentist will carefully paint a thin layer of the substance on the surfaces of your teeth.
 Because the material is so thin, your teeth don’t need to be filed down like they do when getting dental veneers, directly layering on the resin is sufficient.
 Once the dentist reaches all the spots, he or she will dry the resin with an ultraviolet light or a laser, causing the resin to bond with the tooth.
 The result is a tooth with resin directly attached to it.
 Dental bonding is an irreversible and permanent cosmetic dentistry procedure.